Assessing file format risks: searching for Bigfoot?

 1. andy jackson

-October 5, 2013 @ 7:44 pm CEST
+October 5, 2013 @ 7:44 PM Europe/Berlin

 i find these comment heartening because, generally, I'd say we're all in agreement on one central point.
 We do not need 'expert systems' that make our decisions for us.
 But we do need aggregation systems that help bring together related information about formats (in whatever form, war stories, metrics, whatever) so that we can be better informed, and to help bring conflicted and bad information to the surface so that we might correct it.